riteshbalajis/RISCV_Reference_TapeOut_Program_IITGN/README.md

 #### Hierarchical Root Cause Analysis

-According to the problem statement in the project documentation, systematic analysis traced the signal through the design hierarchy to identify the root cause.
+According to the problem statement in This  documentation, systematic analysis traced the signal through the design hierarchy to identify the root cause.

 **Level 1: POR Module Source (dummy_por)**